Segmenting The Future Of Computing

 Every time I hear the warnings about the current or next big thing in Artificial Intelligence, I’m reminded of the Surgeon General’s warnings that are printed on packs of cigarettes.
 I’m also reminded of every new fad I’ve seen in my lifetime, that might have inched over into a trend, but eventually ended up waiting for its turn on the nostalgia wheel of time.

-Anthropic, having been declared by the U.S. as an unacceptable national security threat and supply chain risk, nevertheless is also working with the U.S. Government.
+Anthropic, having been declared by the U.S. as an unacceptable national security threat and supply chain risk, nevertheless is also working with the same U.S. Government looking ahead to the threats.
 Somehow security and existential threats always seem to become negotiating partners with their foes when money is at stake.
 Also occasionally when global annihilation is knocking on the door.

 During our testing, we found that Mythos Preview is capable of identifying and then exploiting zero-day vulnerabilities in every major operating system and every major web browser when directed by a user to do so.
 The vulnerabilities it finds are often subtle or difficult to detect.

 I think of it this way.
-Announcing the existence of Mythos is akin to seeing surveillance photos of nuclear missiles pointed in your direction.
+Announcing the existence of Mythos is akin to living the moments of terror those responsible for our safety have in House of Dynamite, once they realize the gig is up, misses are inbound, and the interceptors have failed.
 I’d call it an “Oh, shit” moment.

-If you ask me Mythos is also exposing quite a few myths as well as vulnerabilities.
+If you ask me Mythos is also exposing more than a few myths as well as vulnerabilities.
 The sound you hear is PR slide decks about security enhancements in the latest releases of current software being furiously redone.

 As M.G.
 Siegler puts it,